SelinaDev/Godot-Roguelike-Tutorial/README.md

 Every year the subreddit _r/roguelikedev_ does the "_Complete Roguelike Tutorial_", an event where participants go through a tutorial together over the course of several weeks.
 The tutorial in question is the one for python and the tcod library, found at http://rogueliketutorials.com/

 This year (2023) I am attempting to accompany that tutorial with my own tutorial series for Godot 4.
-This is an ongoing endeavour.
-By now I have fallen behind the reddit event.
-That event has concluded by now, but I will nonetheless try to this project (albeit at a slower pace).
+I finished the tutorial series mid December.

- You can find the code for all the parts I have completed here.
+You can find the code for all parts here.
+This code should work with Godot 4.1.

 ## Tutorials